 Scottish Cross

 For those interested there is usually a walk around part of the Island on Saturday and Sunday and even a swim!

-On Saturday and Sunday nights we will be staying on Mull in Creigh Hall.
+On Saturday and Sunday nights we will be staying on Mull in Creich Hall.

-On Saturday evening we will celebrate the Easter Vigil in Creigh Hall.
+On Saturday evening we will celebrate the Easter Vigil in Creich Hall.

-Accommodation: Creigh Hall, Fionnphort, Mull (night 2; showers available).
+Accommodation: Creich Hall, Fionnphort, Mull (night 2; showers available).

 We join the Easter Day Service and celebrations with the Iona Community, local community and visitors.

-We will leave Creigh Hall on Easter Monday morning and travel across Mull in time to get the ferry from Craignure to Oban, where our pilgrimage ends.
+We will leave Creich Hall on Easter Monday morning and travel across Mull in time to get the ferry from Craignure to Oban, where our pilgrimage ends.

+Scottish Cross